raghakrk/kMeans-clustering-using-Pthreads/README.md

 The K-Means algorithm is implemented to cluster a matrix into K clusters.

 The input image used is grayscale image of dimension 800x800 stored in *input.raw* file.
-Two different cluster sizes are used.
 The convergence is attained after certain number of iterations.
 Instead of random initial mean values, predefined values are set.
 The cluster size is 6 with initial mean values {0, 65, 100, 125, 190, 255}.
 The convergence is set at the iteration is 50 and then terminated to produce output image *output.raw*.